 Everything that I need to complete is online.
 I signed up for a forbearance online and it was simple.
 They didn’t ask me to prove anything or call in or jump through all these hoops.
 Granted, it’s in their best interests to let students go through forbearance, but when there’s a stressful situation, it’s nice to know that you can just jump online and cancel your payments for a little bit.”— Najela Cobb

 We can see this as a good and a bad feature.
 Yes, it’s easy to get forbearance on your student loans.
 If you’re going through a rough financial patch, the last thing you want to do is sit on hold with some rude customer service rep and listen to them give you the run-around.

-But, beware: you also might be tempted to sign up for forbearance if you don’t really need it (hello, new apartment furniture sale!).
+But, it might tempt you to sign up for forbearance even if you don’t really need it.
+Hello, new apartment furniture sale!

 Website is really user-friendly.
 I never have an issue finding information, navigating my account, or making payments.
 When I started paying my loan, I would have to call customer service if I wanted to apply specific payments to individual loan balances.
 But since then they made that service available through the website.
 It’s quick and easy to apply excess payments to whichever loan I want now.” — Anna D.

 This is really helpful if you haven’t consolidated your federal student loans together.
 That way, you can pay off the highest-interest-rate debt first (or the lowest-balance debt first; whichever you prefer).